fullctl/docs.fullctl.com/docs/index.md

 # FullCtl Components

+- ixCtl is an automation platform and SoT built for internet exchange operators.
+- PeerCtl is an automation platform, workflow manager, and SoT for interconnection and peering.
+It is used for managing all BGP sessions including peers and transit providers.
+- PrefixCtl is the FullCtl SoT and monitor for prefix sets needed in BGP routing; used for managing IRR (Internet Routing Registry) and ROA (Route Origin Authorization) information.
+- DeviceCtl is the FullCtl SoT designed to manage devices and how they interconnect; can be used as a stand alone service, or as an abstraction layer and cache for tieing into third party systems.
+- pdbCtl is our redundancy abstraction layer for PeeringDB data.
-- aaaCtl - manage your users and access control to various components of FullCtl
+- aaaCtl is our platform for managing your users and accessing control to various components of FullCtl.
-- aclCtl - manage custom ACLs for router configuration
-- ixCtl - manage your IXP users, configure your route servers and as112 systems PeerCtl - take data directly from PeeringDB, combine it with your policies and generate the complete BGP configuration required to turn up a secure and reliable peering session
-- PrefixCtl - enter your network prefixes and irr information to monitor and manage your networks
-- DeviceCtl - manage your physical infrastructure, assign ports and logical configurations, and maintain a SoT for easy configuration and monitoring
+- aclCtl is the FullCtl SoT for access control list (ACL) and network policy information.
-- custom Ctl - you can integrate FullCtl’s SoT with your existing workflow or custom code through our rich API, or 20c can create custom integrations for your specific needs
+- custom Ctl - you can integrate FullCtl’s SoT with your existing workflow or custom code through our rich API, or 20c can create custom integrations for your specific needs.

 Contact us: <a href="mailto: hello@fullctl.com" target="_blank">hello@fullctl.com</a>